rqian239/world.ly/README.md

 11. Open Visual Studio Installer and click the 'Available' tab

 12. Then install 'Visual Studio Community 2022' (latest year available)
+    - When propmpted to install workloads, select 'Desktop development with C++'
+    - If this is not prompted, finish installing 'Visual Studio Community 2022'
+        - Then go to the 'Installed' tab and select 'Modify' under 'Visual Studio Community 2022'
+        - Select the box labled 'Desktop development with C++' and install

 13. After installing open a new Command Prompt